top of page

 Can students leave school for lunch?

-Students will, as a class, be able to earn the privilege of going off-campus for lunch.
+Students can, as a grade, be able to earn the privilege of going off-campus for lunch.
 If and when they do, they must:

 • Wear something that clearly identifies them as a Design Works High School student (e.g., t-shirt, hat, lanyard)